manpagez: man pages & more

 Cargo.toml file in the current directory or any parent directory.

-These may be used in environments where you want to assert that the
+It may be used in environments where deterministic builds are

 --offline